eZmaxinc/eZmax-SDK-csharp/docs/ObjectSignatureApi.md

 <a id="signaturedeleteobjectv1"></a>
 # **SignatureDeleteObjectV1**
-> SignatureDeleteObjectV1Response SignatureDeleteObjectV1 (int pkiSignatureID)
+> CommonResponse SignatureDeleteObjectV1 (int pkiSignatureID)

 Delete an existing Signature